DG-IT2024/MobileDev_SprintShare/README.md

 - 🎯 **Milestone Tracker** — Tracks progress and manages assigned tasks through visual indicators.
 - 📊 **Contribution Tracker** — Records and displays each member’s input to promote fairness and accountability.

-The system ensures smooth collaboration by reducing **delayed decisions, scheduling conflicts, and lack of accountability**, while being accessible across both **web and mobile platforms**.
+The system ensures smooth collaboration by reducing **delayed decisions, scheduling conflicts, and lack of accountability**, while being accessible in **mobile platforms**.

 > [cite_start] The primary objective of this project is to develop *SprintShare*, a collaboration management application designed to centralize and streamline group collaboration for students [cite: 66, 67].